alice-i-cecile/rust-variadics-background/src/introduction.md

 2. It is not clear which [features](features.md) are essential for variadics in practice.
 3. We had not reached consensus on the ideal [syntax](syntax.md) for variadics.
 4. There are (terrible) workarounds for a lot of the critical [use cases](use-cases/use-cases.md).
-5. There are a lot of competing ideas for [how they could be implemented](implementation-proposals/proposals.md).
+5. There are competing ideas for [how they could be implemented](implementation-proposals/proposals.md).
+   1.
 6. The way variadics are [implemented in other languages](variadics-in-other-langs/language-comparisons.md) sometimes leaves something to be desired.

 ## Glossary